UbhiTS/ha-config-ataraxis/README.md

-# Home Assistant 'STEROIDS' Configuration
+# Home Assistant ***'STEROIDS'*** Configuration

 Here's my [Home Assistant](https://home-assistant.io/) configuration.
-I have installed HA on a [Raspberry Pi 3B+](https://www.amazon.com/dp/B07BDR5PDW) with a [Transcend High Endurance 32GB MicroSD Card](https://www.amazon.com/dp/B01BDKTQY6) using the [HassIO option](https://www.home-assistant.io/hassio/) as I figured that for my current needs, I honestly dont need to invest too much in hardware.
-Once my CPU spikes and Load starts increasing, I'll probably upgrade to an Intel NUC or similar.
+I have installed HA on a [Raspberry Pi 3B+](https://www.amazon.com/dp/B07BDR5PDW) with a [Transcend High Endurance 32GB MicroSD Card](https://www.amazon.com/dp/B01BDKTQY6) using the [HassIO](https://www.home-assistant.io/hassio/) option.
+I figured that I honestly dont need to invest too much in hardware as the RPi is powerfull enough for my needs right now.
+Once my CPU spikes and load starts to increase, I'll probably upgrade to an Intel NUC or similar.
+Specially when I automate using facial recognition etc.

 I maintain my configuration files almost every other week to keep up with the latest from HA.
 - Current HA version [here](.HA_VERSION).